jordan4ibanez/lite-xl-notes/README.md

 the full pathlist is in data/core/start.lua

 ## Tutorial layout rough draft:

+This will be built upon a rolling implementation on the same plugin.

+The end programmer will see how the plugin evolves.

+0. the most basic tutorial, the base layout of a plugin
 1. keymap shortcuts
 2. running a thing from keymap shortcuts
 3. interfacing into lite-xl from thing